MercuryTechnologies/alloglot/README.md

 type Annotation = {
   /**
    * Source of this annotation.
-   * E.g. the name of the compiler or a linter.
+   * E.g. the name of the compiler or linter that created it.
    */
   source: string